bryanwweber/bryanwweber.github.io/cv/index.md

 Professional Experience
 ---
-Visiting Assistant Professor, University of Connecticut
+Visiting Assistant Professor, University of Connecticut, 2014--Present
 Conducting research on the combustion kinetics of alternative and traditional fuels.
 Teaching undergraduate courses in thermal-fluids engineering.
+Mentoring undergraduate students in the capstone design project.

 Graduate Research Assistant, University of Connecticut, 2009--2014
 Undergraduate Research Assistant, Case Western Reserve University, 2007--2009
 [Combustion Diagnostics Laboratory](http://combdiaglab.engr.uconn.edu)
 Director: Chih-Jen (Jackie) Sung

-Conducting experimental and computational studies of the ignition properties of several alternative fuels and foundational fuels, with focus on engine-relevant conditions.
+CConducted experimental and computational studies of the ignition properties of several alternative fuels and foundational fuels, with a focus on engine-relevant conditions.
-Designing a species sampling apparatus for time-resolved species measurements in the rapid compression machine, using gas chromatography/mass spectrometry to identify and quantify combustion intermediates.
+Designed a species sampling apparatus for time-resolved species measurements in the rapid compression machine, using gas chromatography/mass spectrometry to identify and quantify combustion intermediates.
-Analyzing kinetic models for combustion to determine the parameters controlling prediction of ignition delay and improve the ability of the models to predict combustion events.
+Analyzed kinetic models of combustion to determine the parameters controlling prediction of ignition delay and to improve the ability of the models to predict combustion events.

 In general, my research interests lie in the area of combustion engineering and energy sustainability.